Pastor Eugene Roberson

 Pastor Eugene Roberson was born in Tutwiler, Mississippi, to the late John and Lula Roberson.
 He is the fourth of ten children.
 He was educated in the Clarksdale, Mississippi, school system and received a B.A. in Social Studies from Jackson State University.

 Heading the call of the Master, Pastor Roberson entered into the ministry in 1979.
 He later elevated to Deacon, Assistant to the late Pastor Peter Goudeaux, Jr., and was ultimately named Shepherd of First Corinthian Missionary Baptist Church in May of 1994.
 Since that time, Corinthian has experienced tremendous growth, both in number and spirituality.
 New membership averages approximately 125 per year and hundreds have been baptized.
-Two weekly bible studies and two Sunday worship services give Pastor Roberson’s flock an opportunity to know Jesus and his teachings.
+The desire to know Jesus and his teachings has resulted in two weekly bible studies and two Sunday worship services.
 Numerous new ministries have been designed to empower the membership spiritually and educationally.
 Pastor Roberson is a leader, preacher, teacher, mentor, and advisor.
-His rapport with young people and African American males, has created a new generation of members at Corinthian.
+His rapport with young people and African American males has created a new generation of members at First Corinthian.

-Honors & Awards Include: First African American in Lake County to open a Session of Congress, Most Influential African American of Lake County, House of Representatives Resolution(s), College of Lake County Harambee Award of Excellence, National Association of University Women Award, Angel Drill Team Award, Key to the City of North Chicago, Key to the City of Florence, Alabama, and Community Achievement Award.
+Named “Elite & Distinguished” Top Pastor at the 2018 Rhythm of Gospel Awards held in Greenville, South Carolina, Pastor Roberson’s honors, awards and appointments, include but are not limited to the following: First African American in Lake County to open a Session of Congress, Most Influential African American of Lake County, House of Representatives Resolution(s), College of Lake County Harambee Award of Excellence, National Association of University Women Award, Angel Drill Team Award, Key to the City of North Chicago, Key to the City of Florence, Alabama, and Community Achievement Award.

-Pastor Roberson retired from teaching in 2002 after 30 years of service.
+A resident of Gurnee, IL, Pastor Eugene Roberson retired from teaching after 30 years of service.
 He is married to the love of his life, Sis.
 Geraldine Herron Roberson.
-He is the father of three children, Kristian, LaTonya, Eugene II, and grandfather of eight.
+He is the father of three children, Kristian, LaTonya, Eugene II, and grandfather of many.